Alaska, Discovering

 8. Visited a Russian Orthodox Burial Ground

-There are a number of Russian Orthodox Churches throughout Alaska due to its close proximity to Russia and that the US bought Alaska from Russia in 1959.
-We stopped by a Russian Orthodox Cemetary in Ninilchik, the Transfiguration of Our Lord Church.
+There are several Russian Orthodox Churches throughout Alaska due to its proximity to Russia and because the US bought Alaska from Russia in 1959.
+We stopped by a Russian Orthodox cemetery in Ninilchik, the Transfiguration of Our Lord Church.
 Mount Iliamna Volcano can be seen in the background.

-The church is not open to visitors but we were able to see the above-ground graves.
+The church is not open to visitors, but we could see the above-ground graves.
 Each grave is marked with a white cross and is surrounded by a white picket fence.

 Getting to the Russian Orthodox Church in the Ninilchik, AK